chazmcgarvey/vimcoder/README.md

 8. Click "OK" to close the window with the three fields.
 9. Click "Save."

-You should now be able select "Vim" (or whatever you entered the first field) as your editor from the pull-down list on any problem statement window.
+You should now be able select "Vim" (or whatever you entered into the first field) as your editor from the pull-down list on any problem statement window.

 Configure
 ---------